ColtonTO/ReadMeGen/README.md

 Thanks for checking out this project!
 This project is a simple ReadMe generator made with node.js.
 This ReadMe was made with this generator.

 ## Usage
 To get started, please download this repository and type "node index.js" into your terminal.
-The new ReadMe will be generated under the "GeneratedReadMe" Folder!

 ## Contribution
 N/A